A truly easy recipe for very tasty Korean beef. There’s no need to marinate the beef! Simply stir fry, add the yummy sauce and serve.

-This flavorful Korean beef recipe is ready in less than 30 minutes.
+This easy Korean beef recipe is ready in just 30 minutes.
 It’s made with pre-sliced sirloin steak and does not require marinating the beef.
 Simply stir-fry the beef, add the sauce, garnish and serve.

 - 1/3 cup reduced sodium soy sauce